 Most of the time will be spent on making the sequences and writing a program to generate random sequences (section 2.5 on page 4).
+The report should be handed in by 18.
+Jan 2007.
 Please submit your own report for the Übung.
 For n people, there should be n different reports.